javaJumar/circles-capstone-/README.md

 About:
 ------
 Type in any interest, and put in your zip code.
 The app will search for all related events within a 50 mile radius.
 Click on the Google Maps markers for more information related to that event.
-The app is designed to be very intuitive!
+The app is designed to be very intuitive.

 ![Out & About Search Results](https://github.com/javaJumar/out-about-capstone/blob/master/Search%20Results.png)

 Features
 --------
-In a screen dominated world where most of our interactions happen on a computer or a smart phone, this app was inspired with a purpose of helping people get out and enjoy local events and build relationships!
+In a screen dominated world where most of our interactions happen on a computer or a smart phone, this app was inspired with a purpose of helping people get out and enjoy local events and hopefully build relationships!

 Demo:
 -----